felipevalves/felipevalves/README.md

 - 🔭 I have been working at Mili S.A for 13 years and my main occupation is developer.
 I'm also lead tech, analyst, tester, etc... :D

-- 🔭 The main techs I work is Java, data base Oracle - PLSQL, Kotlin and python.
+- 🔭 The main techs I work are Java, database Oracle - PLSQL, Kotlin and python.

 - 😄 This is my GitHub profile, I try to create some tests here before writing in production.